 In the words of Einstein, If bees disappeared off the face of the earth, man would only have four years left to live.
 No more bees, no more pollination, no more plants, no more animals, finally no more man’.

-You may wonder why Einstein quoted this well their is definite reason for this great man prediction
+You may wonder why Einstein quoted this well there is a definite reason for this great man prediction

 Bees are vital to our survival and the deadly chain reaction that would take place if they become extinct would lead to a global catastrophe.